kotompoukis/SpaceMor/README.md

 SPACE TO SHOOT

 YOU HAVE 3 LIVES, IF YOU LOOSE THEM IT WILL SHOW UP AS "GAME OVER" JUST RESTART THE GAME

+Shoot meteors and try not to get destroyed.